-Find out if there are any commercial displays planned near to where your horse is kept.
+Find out if there are any commercial firework displays planned near to where your horse is kept.

 Where possible, display a notice asking individuals who are planning to use fireworks in your vicinity to inform you so you can manage your horse appropriately.

-It may be beneficial to try to desensitise your horse to loud bangs and there are various CDs available that can be played to your horse at low level, slowly increasing the volume as they become comfortable with the noise.
+It may be beneficial to try to desensitise your horse to loud bangs.
+There are various CDs available that can be played to your horse at low level, slowly increasing the volume as they become comfortable with the noise.

 Make preparations to secure your yard in case a horse does manage to break out of a stable or field that ensures they cannot get onto a public highway which could cause serious problems.